Skip to main content

 Note: When downgrading from a beta firmware to a stable firmware, a feedback request page will be presented.
 Please select any options that reflect the downgrade reason before selecting Schedule change for network.

-Rescheduling or canceling a firmware upgrade can be performed after a firmware upgrade has been scheduled.
-Follow the steps below to reschedule or cancel a firmware upgrade.
+Rescheduling a firmware upgrade can be performed after a firmware upgrade has been scheduled.
+Follow the steps below to reschedule a firmware upgrade.

 1. Navigate to Organization > Monitor > Firmware upgrades